+The following bills either directly amend the California Environmental Quality Act or otherwise establish new CEQA requirements.
 All statutory references are to the Public Resources Code (PRC), unless otherwise noted.
-For current information on California legislation, go to: http://www.leginfo.ca.gov/bilinfo.html and search by the number of the bill.
+All bills took effect on January 1, 2020, with the exception of urgency bills AB 143 and AB 1197, which took effect on September 26, 2019.
+For current information on California legislation, go to: http://leginfo.legislature.ca.gov/faces/billSearchClient.xhtml and search by the number of the bill.